 Machines can’t do everything – yet – but they definitely stand as the better way to do this one thing.
 So let’s discuss a few of those.

-Radar is a great option for level measurement for silos.
-Some companies using guided radars, and others deploy free-space radars.
+Radar level measurement is a great option for level measurement for silos.
+Some companies using guided wave radars, and others deploy free-space radars.
 So what’s the best option?
 All our regular readers know the answer to this question – it depends on your application.

 In the minus column, any radar device will only measure one spot, and you have to have the sensor angled properly to measure the right point.